jingjing515/Calorie-Tracker-App/README.md

 - **Add Entry**: Add new meal entries with validation for calorie and description inputs.

   <img src="./assets/AddAnEntry.png" alt="Add Entry Screen" width="300"/>

-## Technologies Used

-- **React Native**: Framework for building the cross-platform mobile application.
-- **Firebase Firestore**: Cloud-hosted NoSQL database for backend database to store and sync data in real-time.
-- **React Navigation**: For navigating between screens using a nested navigation structure.
-- **Environment Variables**: Using `react-native-dotenv` or `react-native-config` for secure configuration management.
-- **JavaScript**: The primary programming language used for app development.
-- **Expo**: Simplifies building, deploying, and testing React Native apps.
-- **Git and GitHub**: For version control and collaboration, facilitating code management and pull requests.
-- **Android Studio / Xcode**: IDEs used for testing and debugging on Android and iOS.

 ## Setup Instructions